MinaProtocol/mina/rfcs/0011-ban-scoring.md

 - in `ledger_catchup.ml`, a transition could not be validated (SEV)
 - in `transaction_pool.ml`, a payment check fails (SEV)

 At these points in the code, the blacklist API would be called with these constructors.
+The API should take a severity argument and a string indicating the nature of the bad behavior.

 ## Drawbacks